shea-parkes/emacs-config/README.md

 This configuration depends upon having a helpful python environment at the front of your `%PATH%` when launching emacs.
 This environment should contain any code introspection tools used in packages below (e.g. `pylint` and `jedi`).  `jedi` in particular would likely benefit from this python environment being very similar to the environment you would actually execute code in (i.e. contain packages such as `sqlalchemy` if you're going to use them in your code).  `emacs-jedi` also wants the `epc` package installed in this environment.
 The Emacs anaconda package (not to be confused with the Anaconda python distribution) also wants a couple other packages installed; read its current documentation at the time of install.

 Be sure to also include the `/Scripts` folder of the environment in your `%PATH%` (most tools like `conda` would already do this).

-### Other package adjustments

-The following applications should be downloaded and available on your `%PATH%`:
-  - `git.exe` (likely from PortableGit)
-    - Including the `usr/bin` subfolder of PortableGit as well to get `diff.exe`
-    - Might need to adjust the embedded CA listing for intranet authorities
-  - `hunspell.exe` (likely from ezwinports)
-  - `pandoc.exe`
-  - `pt.exe` (the platinum searcher)
-    - Very optional, but a nice performance gain.

 ### Profiling startup